yuyang339/cs140e-21spr/labs/6-uart-8n1/README.md

    3. When you plug it in to your laptop, the tty-usb should have a light on it and nothing should get hot!

-Now, work through the tests in the `code/tests` directory.
-You should see a "hello world".
+Now, work through the tests `0-putc-test.c` and `0-printk-test.c` the `code/` directory.

+Since your softare UART is printing through a second UART device, you'll need to run the `pi-cat` program in a seperate terminal.
 As with the last lab, you'll need to specify which tty-USB device to connect to.
 You can see the output using `pi-cat`.

    1. In one terminal: